Work Share Program

-- Have earned a sufficient amount of wages in order to establish and unemployment claim and receive Work Share benefits.
+- Have earned a sufficient amount of wages in order to establish an unemployment claim and receive Work Share benefits.

 Work Share does not apply to seasonal, temporary, or intermittent employment.

-- Employers must not hire new employees into the affected work unit nor transfer employees into the unit during the Work Share plan period.
+- Cannot hire new employees into the affected work unit nor transfer employees into the unit during a plan

-- Employers must not reduce hours of work below the number approved under a plan
+- Cannot reduce the hours of work below the number approved under a plan

-- Employers must maintain the fringe benefits of participating employees and obtain approval, if necessary, from collective bargaining representatives.
+- Must maintain participating employees’ fringe benefits and obtain approval from collective bargaining representatives

 How Will Participating in Work Share Affect My Taxes?